dror27/dk-shack/vol2/songs/en/Palimpsest.md

 Great painters have always been known\
 To paint over a piece, its magic now gone\
-With white, short of fixing new canvas to frame\
+With white, short of fixing new canvas to a frame\
 Lest that picture would speak and thus put them to shame\
 \
 A painter I’m not, so I could not tell\